 The site is a fully functioning waste bulking station and as such there is potential for noise.
-However the facility is a significant distance from potentially sensitive receptors and any noise event is entered into the site diary and also on a noise monitoring spreadsheet.
+However the facility is a significant distance from potentially sensitive receptors and any noise event is entered into the site diary and will be investigated.

 The site will be operated so as to minimise noise emissions from the site.
-Measures that will be taken at the site include:
+Some of the measures that will be taken at the site include:

-- waste operations will only be carried out during operational hours and only within the waste buildings; - where possible plant will be located away from noise-sensitive receptors; - avoidance of dropping materials from height;
+- Waste operations will only be carried out during operational hours; - the glass bay is surrounded by a 3m high wall; - a 2.8m high acoustic fence is constructed at Bryn-y-Maes; - Where possible plant will be located away from noise-sensitive receptors; - Avoidance of dropping materials from height; - All plant will be switched off when not in use; - The imposition of a 5 m/h speed limit for vehicles delivering waste to the site.
+This will reduce noise associated with high engine speeds; - All site personnel will be trained in the need to minimise site noise, and will be responsible for monitoring and reporting excessive noise when carrying out their everyday roles; - All plant and equipment in use at the site will be regularly maintained to minimise noise resulting from inefficient operation of pumps, generators and engines; - In the event that reversing alarms are found to give rise to complaints, alternative alarms or technology will be investigated;

-- all plant will be switched off when not in use; - the imposition of a 5 m/h speed limit for vehicles delivering waste to the site.
-This will reduce noise associated with high engine speeds; - all site personnel will be trained in the need to minimise site noise, and will be responsible for monitoring and reporting excessive noise when carrying out their everyday roles; - all plant and equipment in use at the site will be regularly maintained to minimise noise resulting from inefficient operation of pumps, generators and engines; - in the event that reversing alarms are found to give rise to complaints, alternative alarms or technology will be investigated; - the regular maintenance of roads to prevent the development of potholes will significantly reduce the noise generated particularly by empty vehicles exiting the site; - consideration will be given to the fitting of noise suppression kits on items of plant and equipment; and - all plant will be maintained in accordance with manufacturer's recommendations to minimise noise emissions;
+- The regular maintenance of roads to prevent the development of potholes will significantly reduce the noise generated particularly by empty vehicles exiting the site; - Consideration will be given to the fitting of noise suppression kits on items of plant and equipment if necessary; and - All plant will be maintained in accordance with manufacturer's recommendations to minimise noise emissions.